 Eligibility to make Concessional Contributions

 Your SMSF can only accept contributions for a Member aged over 75 which are mandated Employer Contributions.
-Your SMSF cannot accept personal contributions after age 75.
+Your SMSF cannot accept Salary Sacrifice Contributions or personal contributions after age 75.

 Voluntary Concessional Contributions when turning 75

-If you are turning 75 during a Financial Year you can make voluntary Concessional Contributions to your SMSF on or before the day that is 28 days after the end of the month in which you turn 75, provided you satisfy the Work Test or meet the Work Test Exemption criteria.
+If you are turning 75 during a Financial Year you can make Salary Sacrifice Contributions to your SMSF on or before the day that is 28 days after the end of the month in which you turn 75 and the work test requirement does not apply.

 What happens if you contribute without being eligible?